ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - [Bugfix] problem with multiple model loader when one of the files already exists in the database.
     - [Feature] Added TEF column to RUN table.
+    - [Feature] Added TRD column to RUN table.
+    - [Bugfix] Run Summary not picking up when FMP crashes.
+Calling it complete instead.
+Fix should work, but time toerances may need some adjusting later.

 ##~##